AndrosDe/ploerr/README.md

       brewery.html
     </li>
       This was a great opportunity to insert certain keywords into these pages as part of their content without looking out of place, like putting "beer from local ingredients", "local natural reserve water" into the quality.html, and "traditional german beer brewing" into brewery.html.<br>
-      These pages add a lot of value, as a site user find out more information on the company and the product.
+      These pages add a lot of value, as a site user finds out more information on the company and the product.
   </ul>
   <br>
     To give the appearance of a serious business page, the following pages were added to the footer in an extra navigation bar at the bottom of the page: